AFFORDABLE CARE ACT – WHAT IS IT?

 It really depends on your situation and you should talk to a legal and tax advisory, but here are some general tips and it really is up to the individual if they want to get an ACA expat health plan or not.
 If you are a non-US citizen living in the USA and paying taxes there, you may want to get an ACA plan.
 However, you should check with your tax and legal advisor first.

 2. How does an expat claim the PPACA exemption?

 It is not too difficult to be exempted from Obamacare if you are an expatriate.
 You should talk to your tax adviser and ask him or her about the tax form 8965.
-The law applies to American citizens, resident alients, non-resident aliens and legal US residents required to file tax forms unless they meet an existing exemption such as:
+The law applies to American citizens, resident aliens, non-resident aliens and legal US residents required to file tax forms unless they meet an existing exemption such as:

 - Hardship exemption

 - Out of the USA for more than 330 days in a tax year